-During 2021 and 2022, the Company has significantly expanded its portfolio of mineral properties in Ontario and the Yukon through a number of acquisition transactions and by map-staking.
-The Company currently holds mineral properties/interests in the Yukon, Ontario and Quebec (see section 6.1 - Exploration Properties) and continues to actively evaluate silver-based assets for potential acquisition.
+During 2021 and 2022, the Company significantly expanded its portfolio of mineral properties in the Yukon and Ontario and prospectively Chile, through a number of acquisition transactions and by map-staking.
+The Company currently holds mineral properties/interests in the Yukon, Ontario and Quebec (see section

-- On March 29, 2022, the Company acquired a 100% interest in the Clear Lake deposit in the Whitehorse Mining District of the Yukon, for a total consideration of \$250,000 in cash, subject to a 1% net smelter return royalty ("NSR") on all metals other than silver; - On April 10, 2022, and throughout October and November 2022, the Company elected to allow 605 claim cells covering 12,708 hectares of ground, on its Mink Silver Mountain property in the Thunder Bay Silver District, to lapse.
+- 6.1 Exploration Properties) and continues to actively evaluate silver-based assets for potential acquisition. - ➤ On March 29, 2022, the Company acquired a 100% interest in the Clear Lake deposit in the Whitehorse Mining District of the Yukon, for a total consideration of \$250,000 in cash, subject to a 1% net smelter return royalty ("NSR") on all metals other than silver; - On April 10, 2022, and throughout October and November 2022, the Company elected to allow 605 claim cells covering 12,708 hectares of ground, on its Mink Silver Mountain property in the Thunder Bay Silver District, to lapse.
 These holdings were deemed to be of lower perspectivity given their distance to historical silver mines in the district and the paucity of silver showings or prospects within them. - On May 16, 2022, the Company announced that it had received a 10-year Class 3 Quartz Mining Land Use Approval ("Land Use Approval") from the Yukon Government for its high-grade Plata Silver Property ("Plata") located in east-central Yukon.
-The Land Use Approval allows Honey Badger to perform ground exploration activities that allow for up to 300 diamond drill holes and 300 reverse circulation holes, each for a total length of 30,000 metres, significant trenching and bulk sampling, as well as road construction, as required, to define areas of mineralization on the property. - In June 2022 the Company entered into a non-binding agreement to acquire a silver project in Chile - see Section 5.2. - During the summer of 2022, the Company completed a work program at Groundhog designed to extend the findings of previous explorers.
-See Section 6.1 Yukon. - Management continued to advance the negotiations with Aftermath on the acquisition of the Cachinal project.
+The Land Use Approval allows Honey Badger to perform ground exploration activities that allow for up to 300 diamond drill holes and 300 reverse circulation holes, each for a total length of 30,000 metres, significant trenching and bulk sampling, as well as road construction, as required, to define areas of mineralization on the property. - ➤ In June 2022 the Company entered into a non-binding agreement to acquire a silver project in Chile see Section 6.2 Exploration Properties. - ➤ During the summer of 2022, the Company completed a work program at Groundhog designed to extend the findings of previous explorers.
+See Section 6.1 Yukon. - ➤ In Q4/22, Management continued to advance the negotiations with Aftermath on the acquisition of the Cachinal project. - ➤ In Q1/23, Management signed a definitive agreement for the acquisition of Cachinal.
+See Section 12.0 Proposed Transaction. - The Company received a maximum \$24,085 grant allowed under the Yukon Mineral Exploration Program (YMEP) towards funding the Groundhog 2022 summer program.